erotronik/airotic/userguide/README.md

 reset the channel to zero and you'll need to disconnect or restart the bottle to get back to the default.

+Note that it will only connect to one box at a time.
+If you are in an environment like a club where there might be other devices please be careful as it will connect to any boxes that are currently turned on and not being used by some other app.

 # User Guide for connecting via bluetooth

 You can connect to the device using any bluetooth serial (UART) application, but the easiest is the phone app ["Bluefruit Connect"](https://learn.adafruit.com/bluefruit-le-connect) from Adafruit.